PurpleGrace/Metis_NLP_DR_ROBERT_MALONE_Github/readme.md

 - vaderSentiment: Sentiment analysis

 ### Result
-By using aforementioned tools and algorithms, we found out that in general people hold a neutral attitude when they talked about things related to Dr. Malone.
-Also with top modeling, we divide users into 12 groups according to their self description ; split tweets into 15 topics related to Dr.Malone.
+By using aforementioned tools and algorithms, we found out that at first glance people hold a neutral attitude when they talked about things related to Dr. Malone.
+However, with top modeling technique, after we divide users into 12 groups according to their self description and split tweets into 15 topics, we found out that different group of people hold very different opioions.

 ### Communications